eonist/GitSync-applescript/README.md

 ##Features:
 - Automaticly **add**, **commit** and **push** updates to GitHub or Bitbucket
 - Automaticly generate commit messages
-- Applescript is used to assure 100% transparency, all code is Open Source
+- Free and Open Source

 ##How to install:
 - Download and install [Git](http://git-scm.com/download/mac)